 Ferdia Shaw (Artemis Fowl), Lara McDonnell (Holly Short), Josh Gad (Mitch Diggums), Judi Dench (Commander Root), Nonzo Anozie (Domovol Butler), Colin Farrell (Artemis Fowl Sr.), Nikesh Patel (Chief Tech Officer Foaly), Joshua McGuire (Briar Cudgeon), Tamara Smart (Juliet Butler), Gerard Horan (Dr Po)

 Fowl Manor in Ireland is surrounded by authorities and a media frenzy.
 Mitch Diggums is taken away from the scene and into custody at a special MI6 holding facility.
 Mitch insists he is a giant dwarf and tells a fantastical story about twelve-year old genius Artemis Fowl.
 Artemis’s father Artemis Sr taught him about Irish mythology.
-When Artemis Sr failed to return home from a mission, Artemis was startled at news reports calling his father an international criminal responsible for stealing famous artefacts and artworks.
-Artemis then received a phone call from Opal Koboi who had his father prisoner and demanded that Artemis bring him an artefact known as the Aculos.
-Artemis’s bodyguard Domovol Butler showed him the truth about what his father did, collecting various mythological artefacts.
+When Artemis Sr failed to return home from a mission, Artemis was startled at news reports calling his father an international criminal responsible for stealing famous artifacts and artworks.
+Artemis then received a phone call from Opal Koboi who had his father prisoner and demanded that Artemis bring him an artifact known as the Aculos.
+Artemis’s bodyguard Domovol Butler showed him the truth about what his father did, collecting various mythological artifacts.
 Artemis deciphered the fairy language and set a trap for the fairies.
 He and Dom captured Holly Short, a fairy officer for L.E.P.recon, the law enforcement agency for Haven City, the underground realm where all the fairies, dwarves, goblins, centaurs and other magical creatures live.
 This brought all the L.E.P.recon forces out and they surrounded Fowl Manor, placing it under a Time Freeze as they determined to rescue Holly.
 However, Artemis had devised a cunning plan to outwit them and obtain the Aculos.

 Artemis Fowl is the central character of a series of Young Adult novels by Irish writer Eoin Colfer.
 The series began with Artemis Fowl (2001) and extends through a further seven books to Artemis Fowl and the Last Guardian (2012).
 The series centres around the young titular genius, a criminal mastermind, and his various adventures dealing with magical creatures.
 These have been enormously popular and led to graphic novel and computer game adaptations, as well as a spinoff series.